 Students receive an annual stipend, currently £21,000 per annum, and project costs paid for the four-year duration.
-The funding covers course fees at the Home/EU rates.
+Convergence Science PhDs cover tuition fees for UK/EU students only.
 Funding for overseas fees is not provided.

 One cross-institutional PhD project is listed below.
 All are jointly supervised by the ICR and Imperial College London supervisors.
 You can find details of how to apply at the end of the project list.

 - Applications for our ICR/Imperial Convergence Science PhD studentships are now open

 - Applications closed Friday 17 April 2020